 MicrobesOnline Comparative Genomics Database

-The MicrobesOnline genome database contains over 700 prokaryotic genomes.
+The MicrobesOnline genome database contains over 1000 prokaryotic genomes.
+Genomes were last updated in late 2011 and no further database updates are planned.

 All genomes are analyzed through the VIMSS genome pipeline.
-We use publicly available sequence analysis tools and databases to search for homologs (NCBI BLAST, SwissProt, COG) and protein domains (InterPro), to assign gene ontologies (Gene Ontology Consortium) and EC numbers and to map the metabolic pathways (KEGG).
-We then link the orthology relationships between genes, predict operon structures and regulon networks.
+We use publicly available sequence analysis tools and databases to search for homologs (NCBI BLAST, UCSC Blat, SwissProt, COG) and protein domains (HMMer, InterPro), to assign gene ontologies (Gene Ontology Consortium) and EC numbers and to map the metabolic pathways (KEGG).
+We then link the orthology relationships between genes and predict operon structures.

 Most genome data is downloaded from RefSeq.
-When an incomplete genome is directly downloaded from a sequencing center, we predict protein coding genes using CRITICA and Glimmer, tRNA genes using tRNAscan and other RNA genes by BLASTn.
+When an incomplete genome is directly downloaded from a sequencing center, we submit the genome sequence to RAST for automated annotation.
+For all genomes, we also search for CRISPR regions using PILER-CR and CRT.

 All of the information in the VIMSS genome database is freely available on our website.